jadghamloushh/Splunk-Home-Lab/README.md

 ### Simulate a Brute Force Attack

-Lock your PC (Win + L) and enter the wrong password 15-20 times, then log in with the correct password.
-This creates a bunch of EventCode 4625 (failed logon) followed by a 4624 (successful logon) — the exact pattern of a brute force attack that eventually succeeds.
+Lock your PC (Win + L) and enter the wrong password multiple times, then log in with the correct password.
+This creates a bunch of EventCode 4625 (failed logon) followed by a 4624 (successful logon), the exact pattern of a brute force attack that eventually succeeds.

 ### Simulate Account Persistence